Lichtensteinchen/armamm/README.md

 To Lowercase Mods:
 > ./armamm.sh lo | ./armamm.sh lowercase

-Running the script without any, wrong parameters or with h / help
+Running the script without any or wrong parameters or with h / help
 > Shows the Help menu
 > ./armamm.sh h | ./armamm.sh help